- Docente: Enrico Tordoni

 Learning Outcomes

-- Knowledge of the main systems for nature conservation.
+- Knowledge about the main systems for nature protection.

 Vegetation Analysis and Habitat Monitoring